 To control how many parts are removed at a global level, use the LOD curves property in the Dynamic LOD property group in the Tree Generator.
 With these curves, you are controlling the reduction over the course of the tree's total LOD transition.
 There are a number of these properties, to control the reduction of different geometry types in the tree: branches, leaves, decorations, etc.

-As previously mentioned, leaves not only shrink away, but leaves that stay will also grow.
+As previously mentioned, leaves not only shrink away but the leaves that stay will grow.
 You can control how much they grow with the “Grow Scale” property.

 Often, leaves in the interior of the tree will be flagged for removal before those on the outside of the tree.
 This might result in the interior leaves being carved out, leaving just a shell around the tree.
 This may or may not be what you want.
 You can add some noisiness to this removal by adjusting the “Jumble” property.